daliannyvieira/personal-notes/README.md

 ## Things I'll do in the next three months:

+- [ ] Start a healthy morning routine
 - [x] Read about React Native
 - [ ] Build a project using React Native
 - [ ] Read Master the JavaScript Interview by [Eric Elliot](https://medium.com/@_ericelliott/latest)